-This course attracts Portable CPD (tm) of four hours (where recognised) and 12 points towards the Certificate in Financial Crime Risk and Compliance.
+This course attracts Portable CPD (tm) of 8 hours (where recognised) and 35 credits towards the Certificate in Financial Crime Risk and Compliance.

 Upon completion of the course and attaining the required pass mark in the examination, users may download a certificate which they can print, add to their CV and/or post to social media.